 We also ask new Governors to provide a digital photograph and pen portrait information (max.
 250 words) as this information is displayed on our website for members of the public to view.
 Support is provided by the Trust's Communication Team to produce this pen portrait information with key information being taken directly from a candidate's election statement.

-Please note that the Trust will not issue Security ID Badges or E-mail accounts until all Governance arrangements have been fully completed and processed.
+Please note that the Trust will not issue Security ID Badges or E-mail accounts until all Governance arrangements (including Disclosure and Barring Service Check) have been fully completed, processed and cleared.

 Governor Meetings